Nonspecific Methods of Infection Prevention Among Medical Staff

 Hand ProtectionTop

 Medical gloves play an important protective role among the medical staff and patients.
 They prevent hand skin contamination with microorganisms and decrease the risk of pathogen transmission in the case of needlestick or other injury.
 Using sterile gloves during invasive procedures helps avoid transmission of microorganisms residing on the hand skin to the patient’s sterile body cavities.
-Consider using tear-resistant gloves during invasive procedures that pose risk of infection with highly infectious pathogens.
+Consider using tear-resistant gloves during invasive procedures that pose a risk of infection with highly infectious pathogens.

 Use of gloves is indicated in the following settings: